franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 chain from.

-The certificate MUST have the critical extension ContentSigning set and MUST be matched to a trusted CA on the client in order to be used to verify the signature.
+The certificate MUST have the critical extension ContentSigning set and MUST be matched to a trusted CA per Section 6 of RFC 6125 [RFC6125] on the client in order to be used to verify the signature.

 ### ContentSigning Extension {#x509ext}